Arora-Lakshay/WiproTalentNext/Project1/README.md

 # How to Compile and Run Project1

-The folder `Project1` in the current directory is the root directory which contains the main package that contains the complete source code for this project.
+The folder `Project1` in the current directory is the main package that contains the complete source code for this project.

 NOTE - I'm not using any kind of IDE (such as Ecllipse or NetBeans).